 Keith himself worked as a trainee Marine Engineer for Billy Hunter, whose premises are still located at the bottom of Tanners Bank.
 This burgeoning career was cut short however, when he got seasick on a fishing boat tied up in The Gut!
 To be fair he was inside the fuel tank trying to clear a blockage at the time!

-Keith’s main role in the group has been to raise funds by establishing strong relationships with key stakeholders e.g. North Tyneside Council, local, national and international businesses as well as local community groups and schools.
+Keith’s main role in the group was to raise funds by establishing strong relationships with key stakeholders e.g. North Tyneside Council, local, national and international businesses as well as local community groups and schools.
 Another area of responsibility was the preparation and submission of Funding Bids to local and national Charitable Trusts and Foundations – he has had success in this area with The R W Mann Trust, (who have supported us with funds on two occasions), The Sir James Knott Trust and The Hadrian Trust.
-Going forward Keith will be responsible for ensuring the memorial is completed and delivered on time to its site on the foreshore at North Shields Fish Quay.
+Keith was also responsible, in conjunction with North Tyneside ouncil, for ensuring the memorial was completed and delivered on time to its site on the foreshore at North Shields Fish Quay.

 Born in Newcastle upon Tyne, Charlie has lived almost all of his life in Monkseaton, however nearly all his working life has been spent in North Shields.
 After leaving school in 1967, he entered the printing trade as a Graphic Artist and Process Photographer.
 After 8 years, he decided it was time to move on, and he joined Northumbria Police in 1975, before his retirement in 2005.
 During this time he developed a strong interest in local history which stems from his Great Grandfather, George Steel, who was a prominent businessman in Whitley Bay at the turn of the 1900’s.